cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 Each of these surveys is assigned two weights: the participation weight
 $$w^{\text{part}}_i$$, and a geographical-division weight
 $$w^{\text{geodiv}}_i$$ describing how much a participant's ZIP code "belongs" in the spatial unit of interest.
-(For example, a ZIP code may overlap with multiple counties, so the weight describes the proportion of the ZIP code's population in each county.)
+(For example, a ZIP code may overlap with multiple counties, so the weight describes the proportion of the ZIP code's population located in each county.)

 Let $$w^{\text{init}}_i=w^{\text{part}}_i w^{\text{geodiv}}_i$$ denote the
 initial weight assigned to this survey.
 First, we adjust these initial weights